bluescarni/e3bp/README.md

 e = e3bp.e3bp(1.1,1.2,1.3,[.1,.3,.4,.1,-.1,.2])
 ```

-This will initialise an object ``e`` corresponding to two fixed centres problem with the following parameters:
+This will initialise an object ``e`` corresponding to a two fixed centres problem with the following parameters:

 * ``a = 1.1``,
 * ``mu_1 = 1.2``,